Can you present your book idea in one sentence?

 If your book idea can make me want to read it, whether it is for entertainment, information, or inspiration, then you are well on your way to making a sale.

 Create something that makes me, a cynical curmudgeon, say, “Now that is interesting.”
-(Which by the way will help sway the cynical curmudgeon in the marketing department at a publishing company.)
+(Which by the way will help sway the grumpy, “I’ve seen it all” person in the sales or marketing department at a publishing company.)

 Your pitch becomes your editor’s pitch,